portfolio-optimization-hx/portfolio_optimization/README.md

 Portfolio Optimization in MATLAB
 By HX for Reference Number  16-067

-The repo contains code for portfolio optimization and portfolio performance modeling.
+The repo contains code for portfolio optimization and portfolio performance modelling.
 See files for specific comments.

 &nbsp;